 3. The Director of Study will meet each tutor during the 5th or 6th week to discuss the progress of each tutorial.

-4. The Director of the School of Film will meet with the Director of Study for a progress report on tutorials he may be conducting.
+4. The Head of the Film Division will meet with the Director of Study for a progress report on tutorials he may be conducting.

 5. The Director of Study will meet with each HTC student to check on the progress of his or her tutorial by the 6th week of classes.